vdinovi/Remmels-Bijection-Machine/README.md

 Implementation of Remmel's bijection machine.
-A topic covered in Math 435 taught by Dr. Anthony Mendes.